 How to get started inserting a menstrual cup

-Helpful beginner guide to using a menstrual cup.
 How to insert a menstrual cup for beginners.
 Tips you haven’t heard before.
 Learn exactly where to place it in the vagina, how to get your cup to open, and how to get your cup to stop leaking.

-I have been using menstrual cups on and off since 2006.
+I have been using menstrual cups on and off since 2005.
 It took me a few years to finally get the hang of them and now I absolutely love them.

 Once I learned a few tricks of using the menstrual cup, it made my periods completely effortless.